-All proposal submitters are also required to include a short personal bio and upload a resume or curriculum vitae (CV).
+All proposal submitters are also required to enter their credentials consisting of a short personal bio as well as a resume or curriculum vitae (CV).
 Bios are shared with attendees through the website.
 Resumes/CVs are used to apply for continuing education units (CEUs).

 A separate account, presenter bio, and CV should be created and uploaded for each individual presenter and co-presenter.
-All co-presenters must be added to a proposal by the submission deadline of March 31, 2022.
+All co-presenters must be added to a proposal by the submission deadline.

 Don't wait.
 Enter or update this information as soon as possible, so you can easily submit your proposal on time!

 Review the proposal requirements in advance so that you can create a comprehensive proposal.